nancy.harrison@infobridge-solutions.com

 User asistance design and re-architecture

 Work with clients to develop an optimal design for chunking and putting together their content.
-In most cases, it is better to separate the initial conversion process - moving content into XML but retaining the overall book/chapter storage model - from the work of re-architecting and redesigning a body of user assistance.
-Once content has been converted to topics or individual sections, then the entire body of content can and should be re--architected to use a task-based model.
+In many cases, it is better to separate the initial conversion process - moving content into XML but retaining the overall book/chapter storage model - from the work of re-architecting and redesigning a body of user assistance.
+Once content has been converted to topics or individual sections, then the entire body of content can be re-architected to use a task-based model.

 Eclipse infocenter design / development